Real Name | Denise Anne Christina Drysdale |

 - What does Denise Drysdale do?
 Denise Drysdale's job is being a(n) Television Presenter, Variety Entertainer, Actress, Singer, Dancer, Comedian

-- Denise Drysdale was born on 1948-12-05
+- Denise Drysdale celebrates their birthday on 12-05

-- How old is Denise Drysdale?
-Denise Drysdale is 76 years old
+- Denise Drysdale is 76 years old

 - Denise Drysdale's relationship status is Single